asecurityteam/rolling/README.md

 aggregate into some other value for decision making.
 The most common evaluation is converting the aggregate into some percentage value for decision making.
-To make this easier, this package includes a `NewPercentageAggregator(aggregator Aggregator, lower float64, upper float64)` which, when the `Aggregate()` method is called, will take the result of the inner aggregate and generate a value that represents the percentage between `lower` and `upper` of that value.
+To make this easier, this package includes a `NewPercentageRollup(aggregator Aggregator, lower float64, upper float64, name string)` which, when the `Aggregate()` method is called, will take the result of the inner aggregate and generate a value that represents the percentage between `lower` and `upper` of that value.
 If the inner aggregate is less than the lower